videojs/video.js/docs/guides/options.md

 #### More info on autoplay support and changes:

-* See our blog post: <https://videojs.com/blog/autoplay-best-practices-with-video-js/>
+* See our blog post: [Autoplay Best Practices with Video.js](https://videojs.com/blog/autoplay-best-practices-with-video-js/)

 ### `controls`